MET-OM/metocean-api/docs/index.rst

   $ conda activate metocean-api
   $ pip install --no-deps -e .

 This installs the metocean-api as an editable package.
-Therefore, you can directly make changes to the repository or fetch the newest changes with :code:`git pull`.
+Therefore, you can directly change the repository or fetch the newest changes with :code:`git pull`.

 To update the local conda environment in case of new dependencies added to environment.yml: